 The parking lot where Tiffany Bresciani was murdered

-Crime Scene Location in Manhattan, New York, United States
+Crime Scene Location in Manhattan, New York

 This is the parking lot where serial killer Joel Rifkin murdered Tiffany Bresciani.